 When opened, it releases heat from the 150 occupants and allows natural air ventilation as long as the weather permits.

 3. Totally Enclosed Lifeboats

-This is the last type of lifeboat.
+This is the third and last type of lifeboat.

 Totally enclosed lifeboats offer maximum protection for their occupants against the onslaught of the elements.